If you have any additional questions please feel free to contact us.

 There is an annual membership fee of $800 for each school.
 In addition there are nominal fees for conferences and the cost of transportation and lodging.

-Representatives of schools, school districts and colleges who are interested in the work of Middle Colleges and Early Colleges are invited to attend and participate in the MCNC Professional Development Institute, usually held the second week of July.
-The Institute provides an opportunity to learn more about the work of our schools and network with the teachers, guidance counselors, principals and college personnel doing the work.
+Representatives of schools, school districts and colleges who are interested in the work of Middle Colleges and Early Colleges are invited to attend and participate in the MCNC Professional Development Institutes, held twice yearly usually at the end of June/beginning of July and February.
+The Institutes provide opportunities to learn more about the work of our schools and network with the teachers, guidance counselors, principals and college personnel doing the work.

 Our coaches will help you to narrow down the services that are right for your school based on your goals and objectives for the short and long term.
 Review the various types of professional development we offer and contact us for further assistance.